Nycto/PicoModal/README.md

 A small, self-contained JavaScript modal library

-* Small: At less than 2kb minified & gzipped, it's small and easily embeddable
+* Small: At around 2kb minified & gzipped, it's small and easily embeddable
 * No Dependencies: PicoModal does not depend on any other JS libraries, so you can use it in places where you don't have access to one
 * Self-contained: No extra CSS or images required; just the JS